space-wizards/docs/src/en/proposals/krunklehorn-informant.md

 - [ ] Changes to trash wrappers:
   - [ ] Refactor all trash related items under one BaseTrash
   - [ ] Use BaseTrash to define new item: PackageTrash
+- [x] New cancellable event: CheckDnaMatchEvent
+  - Event contains an EntityUid for the user
+  - Event contains a bool for whether EmaggedComponent should influence the result
 - [x] New component & system: CheckDna
   - [x] Component contains a DNA string
+  - [x] Component contains a bool for whether it can be emagged
-  - [x] System defines private bool DnaMatch(entity, user)
+  - [x] System defines private bool DnaMatch()
-    - Succeeds on matching dna or HasComp&lt;EmaggedComponent&gt;
+    - Succeeds on matching dna or emagged
+  - [x] System subscribes to &lt;CheckDnaComponent, CheckDnaMatchEvent&gt;
+    - Calls CheckDnaMatch, cancels on failure
-  - [x] System subscribes to &lt;CheckDnaComponent, UseInHandEvent&gt;
+  - [x] System subscribes to &lt;CheckDnaComponent, OnGotEmagged&gt;
-    - Before SpawnItemsOnUseSystem
-    - ev.Handled = !DnaMatch()
+    - [x] Handles the event if emaggable
 - [x] New event: InformantPackageDeliveredEvent
   - Event contains an Entity&lt;InformantPackageComponent&gt;
 - [x] New component & system: InformantPackage